Lylrg/computer-vision/README.md

 To enhance the robustness of the model and prevent overfitting, we performed data augmentation using the `ImageDataGenerator` from Keras with the following parameters:

 ### Validation Results

 The performance metrics indicate that our model is highly effective in detecting bone fractures from X-ray images.
 Here are some key points:

-High Test Accuracy: The model correctly classifies 98.67% of the test samples.
+- **High Test Accuracy**: The model correctly classifies 98.67% of the test samples.
-Excellent Precision and Recall: Precision of 98.00% and recall of 99.80% show the model's reliability in identifying true positives while minimizing false positives and false negatives.
+- **Excellent Precision and Recall**: Precision of 98.00% and recall of 99.80% show the model's reliability in identifying true positives while minimizing false positives and false negatives.
-Strong F1 Score: The F1 Score of 98.89% balances precision and recall, demonstrating the model's overall effectiveness.
+- **Strong F1 Score**: The F1 Score of 98.89% balances precision and recall, demonstrating the model's overall effectiveness.

+Additionally, our model was tested on a set of X-ray images that were misclassified by doctors.
+It correctly identified these images as showing signs of bone fractures, further validating its accuracy and potential as a diagnostic tool.

 Overall, these results showcase the robustness and accuracy of our CNN model in bone fracture detection, making it a valuable tool for medical diagnostics.

+### Deployed Model

+We have deployed our model using Streamlit for easy access and testing.
+You can try it out [here](https://bonefracturedetector.streamlit.app).

 ## Team
 This project was developed by: